 The collection in Museum Vrolik is certainly not for the faint of heart!
-Steel nerves are strongly advised: the exhibition shows, among other things, anatomical models, skeletons, skulls, anatomical models and reconstructions.
-There are also examples of babies with congenital anomalies, such as conjoined twins and cyclopean babies.
+Nerves of steel are highly recommended: the exhibition includes anatomical models, skeletons, skulls, anatomical models and reconstructions.
+There are also examples of babies with congenital disabilities, such as conjoined twins and cyclopean babies.

-Professor Gerardus Vrolik was in addition to a dissection and zoologist also specialized in congenital anomalies, also known as teralogy.
-He and his son collected a collection of medical and anatomical items for years.
+In addition to being a dissection and zoologist, Professor Gerardus Vrolik specialized in congenital abnormalities, also known as teratology.
+He and his son accumulated a collection of medical and anatomical items for years.
 A special collection that is still of great scientific value today.
-The Athenaeum Illustre (the predecessor of the UVA) bought this collection from the professor in 1865, but did not exhibit it until 1984.
-At that time, Museum Vrolik was still part of the Amsterdam Medical Center.
+The Athenaeum Illustre (the predecessor of the UVA) bought this collection from the professor in 1865 but only exhibited it in 1984.
+Museum Vrolik is housed at the Amsterdam Medical Center, now Amsterdam UMC.

 Accessible to the general public

-The museum mainly welcomed many students and medical specialists, but has also been targeting a wider audience for several years now.
+The museum mainly welcomed many students and medical specialists and has been targeting a wider audience for several years now.
 Museum Vrolik is open on weekdays from 11 a.m. to 5 p.m.
 The museum is closed on weekends.
 More information can be found on the website.

-From this year on, visitors can make a special voyage of discovery through the (unusual) human body in the completely renovated Museum Vrolik.
+Starting this year, visitors can make a special voyage of discovery through the (unusual) human body in the completely renovated Museum Vrolik.

-Click here for an overview of all museums in Amsterdam .
+View an overview of all museums in Amsterdam here.